tdoan/kang/README.md

  libpango1.0-dev
  libgdk-pixbuf2.0-dev

-* gem install kang (this should install the gtk2 gem and it's dependencies as well)
+* gem install kang (this should install the gtk2 gem and it's dependencies)

 == LICENSE: